Education Program Information

 To be recommended to the State Board for Educator Certification (SBEC) for teacher certification, a student must have successfully met the following criteria:

-• Candidates seeking Texas certification must pass all appropriate state exams (limit of four retests) and apply for appropriate state certification(s) with the State Board for Educator Certification/Texas Education Agency within six months of the completion of their student/ clinical teaching or practicum program.
-If a candidate allows the six-month period to go by without passing all state exams and applying for certification, additional coursework and/or state exams may be required for recommendation for certification.
-Additional coursework will be determined by the appropriate Program Coordinator in consultation with faculty.
+- Candidates seeking Texas certification must pass all appropriate state exams (limit of four retakes per test) and apply for appropriate state certification(s) with the State Board for Educator Certification/Texas Education Agency within twelve months of the completion of their student/ clinical teaching or practicum program.
+If a candidate allows the twelve-month period to go by without passing all state exams and applying for certification, additional coursework and/or state exams may be required for recommendation for certification.
+Additional coursework will be determined by the appropriate Program Coordinator in consultation with the faculty.

 English